SOLEGUIDE

 How long should orthotic-compatible shoes last?

-Most well-made shoes will last 12 to 18 months with daily wear.
+Most well-made shoes last 12 to 18 months with daily wear.
 Running shoes may need replacing sooner.
-See our guide on how long orthotics and shoes last for detailed advice.
+See our guide on how long orthotics and shoes last for more detail.

 Buying for a child?
 School shoes have specific requirements.
 Read our guide on features to look for in school shoes for orthotics.